GPT-5.2 ProBatch 2

 6. 6Use conversation as low-cost error correction of representations before committing to expensive data.

-7. 7Stay out of phase with fashion to keep the search space uncongested and the priors flexible.
+7. 7Stay with fashion to keep the search space uncongested and the priors flexible.

 It’s a kind of structuralism married to ruthless empiricism: abstract invariants + decisive tests.